 How long do green terror cichlids live?

 Green Terror did not get its name by chance.
 In captivity, they live between 7 – 10 years.
-These fiery fish are very aaggressive, so be aware of this before you decide if it is right for you.
-They can reach 12 inches when they are fully grown.
+This species of fiery fishes are quite aggressive, so one has to be careful in making a choice.
+They can grow up to twelve inches in full.

 How long do firemouth cichlid live?